VinPassed

 Plan for this: in a private out-of-state purchase, you pay no tax at the sale and the full Florida bill comes later

 When you buy from a private seller in another state, no Florida tax is collected at the sale, because that seller has no duty to collect it.
-The full Florida 6 percent state tax plus your county surtax, the base title fee, a one-time $100 fee for bringing a vehicle in from another state, and registration come due when you title the car at your county tax collector.
+The full Florida bill comes due when you title the car at your county tax collector.
+That means the 6 percent state tax plus your county surtax, the $85.25 title fee for a vehicle receiving its first Florida title, and registration.
 If you do not already have a Florida plate to transfer, add the one-time $225 initial registration fee.
-Buying from an out-of-state dealer is different: the dealer usually collects their state\u2019s tax at the sale, and Florida credits that against what you owe, so keep the receipt and you pay only the difference.
+Buying from an out-of-state dealer is different.
+The dealer usually collects their state’s tax at the sale, and Florida credits that against what you owe.
+Keep the receipt and you pay only the difference.
+One more wrinkle if you are trading a car in: Florida’s trade-in credit runs through dealers registered with Florida.
+At an out-of-state dealer, a trade-in lowers your bill only as far as that state’s own rules cut the tax you actually pay there, and Florida credits only tax actually paid.
+Run the numbers both ways before assuming the border trip wins.

 Insurance has to be active before you drive it home